Page 8 - Lozano Smith Board Member Toolkit 2026

 relaxed are certain teleconference meeting requirements relating to member

 participation, agendas and public accessibility at remote locations.
-At the same
+At the

-open and public.
+agencies be open and public.

 (Government Code § 54953(b)-(e).)

-legislative body or another local or state agency.
-At least a quorum of the
+body or another local or state agency, an immunocompromised family

 Members seeking to participate remotely for “just cause” must notify the